GM4AJK/libcsgp4/README.md

 # SGP4 library

-This library is derived from/forked off Danial Warner's sgp4 library.
+This library is derived from/forked off [Danial Warner's sgp4 library](https://github.com/dnwrnr/sgp4).

-Changed include:-
+Changes include:-

 * Use of "csgp4" namespace for all objects, methods and functions
 * Added the ability to create a TLE from raw args where the Epoch is defined by ISO8601 as used by Celestrak JSON